🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 For the practical part of this tutorial, we'll be using:

-Note: If you have not worked with Zephyr before, then check out my previous post on Getting Started with BLE development in Zephyr.
+Note: If you have not worked with Zephyr before, then check out my previous post on Getting Started with Bluetooth LE development in Zephyr.

 Zephyr already provides an example of setting up an Eddystone-URL advertisement, so we'll be using this as our starting point.